 ~ Road Tripping the Powder Highway Like a Ski Bum

 Words by Ashley Voykin.
-Cover/top photo at RED Mountain Resort by Dave Heath.
+Cover/top photo at Fairmont Hot Springs Ski Resort by Bram Rossman.

 Ashley Voykin is a landscape and outdoor adventure photographer in the West Kootenays.
 Her work focuses on big mountains, small towns and exploring those spaces.
 Committed to capturing local landscapes in a new way, she can often be found chasing Northern Lights late into the night and finding new views of endless lakes and mountains around the Kootenays.